BaptisteCrouzet/Gulp-boilerplate/README.md

 ## Gulp tasks available

-* ```gulp sass``` : Compile sass (SCSS) files into CSS files.
+* ```gulp sass``` : Compile sass (SCSS) files into one single main.css file.
 Sourcemaps are generated too.
 The outputStyle compressed is used here, the CSS is cleaned (note that duplicated rules will be removed).
 These files are concatenated into one single file named main.scss.
 PostCss is launched on all that code and autoprefix it, enables the futur CSS and make it compatible with the browsers following the ```.browserslistrc``` file.
-The task logs some stats like, original size, final size, time spent into processing and errors.
+The task logs some stats like, original size, final size, time spent into processing and errors about the code.
+* ```gulp sass-prod``` : Compile sass (SCSS) files into one single main.css file.
+This task don't emitts any error, log or sourcemaps.
+It juste compile the code.
 * ```gulp images-optimize``` : Optimize images by converting png and jpeg files into webp format.
 Responsives images are generated too.
 * ```gulp svg``` : Optimize svg and compile theme in one sprite.
 Output a sass file too, used in sass compilation.
 * ```gulp js``` : Optimize js files by minifying it, running babel and compiling all files in one file.